a8ksh4/rpi-battery-integration-module/README.md

 If you see an error from the status command, try running battery_update.py manually and fix any issues reported.

 ## More info on how this works

-You can write values to `/dev/fake_battery` to change the current charging/discharging and charge levels of the battery:
+The kernel module created a character device at /dev/integrated_battery.
+The service reads charge level over i2c from the battery monitor chip and passes the battery percent and charging status to the kernel module.
+You can test this manually by echoing values to the module:

-    $ echo 'charging = 0' | sudo tee /dev/fake_battery # set state to discharging
+    $ sudo echo "charging = 0 > /dev/integrated_battery" # set the state to discharging
-    $ echo 'charging = 1' | sudo tee /dev/fake_battery # set state to charging
+    $ sudo echo "charging = 1 > /dev/integrated_battery" # set the state to charging
-    $ echo 'capacity0 = 77' | sudo tee /dev/fake_battery # set charge on BAT0 to 77%
-    $ echo 'capacity1 = 77' | sudo tee /dev/fake_battery # set charge on BAT1 to 77%
+    $ sudo echo "capacity0 = 75 > /dev/integrated_battery" # set the battery percent to 75